 So, how glamorous is it flying private planes?
 You would think it’s pretty glamorous, right?
 According to Patrick, it’s… complicated.
 Although you may be flying a private plane filled with famous people, you have to clean it when they leave – including the toilet!
 His book is called Pilot Patrick: My Glamorously Unglamorous Life as a Jet-set Pilot.
 There are definitely two sides to being a pilot.

-Having travelled all over the world, does he have a favourite destination?
+Having travelled all over the world, does he have a favorite destination?
 “I live in Berlin – which is the best city in the world.
 I love Barcelona where you have the beach with the city right next to it.
 People are super friendly.
 It’s one of the top destinations in Europe.
 Lisbon is becoming more and more popular.
 The architecture is stunning.
-A favourite long distance place is Cape Town.”
+A favorite long distance place is Cape Town.”

 Being an openly gay pilot

 Having built a large following on social media, Patrick hasn’t made an official announcement about his sexuality.
 It’s just kind of known, he says.
 That changed somewhat with his book where he talks about being openly gay in more details.
 “I don’t think your sexuality should make a difference at work.
 This topic shouldn’t come up.
 My colleagues shouldn’t come up and say ‘I’m straight’ or ‘I’m gay.’
 Thank you so much and happy landings.”